-Portfolio properties based in Estonia started the year with significant growth in the net rental income and improvement in the key portfolio metrics, although rapid growth abruptly ended once the Fund started to grant COVID-19 relief measures to tenants in Q2 2020.
-Relief measures were granted after extensive discussions with mostly retail tenants in order to support them during the hardship, as well as to improve tenant rental payment discipline which was significantly affected by the lockdown in Estonia.
-Further COVID-19 impact on Estonian properties' results should be relatively limited as rental payment discipline has improved after the successful negotiations with tenants.
+Portfolio properties based in Estonia started the year with significant growth in the net rental income and improvement in the key portfolio metrics, although rapid growth abruptly ended once the Fund started to grant COVID-19 relief measures to tenants starting from Q2 2020.
+Relief measures were granted after extensive discussions with mostly retail/leisure tenants in order to support them during the hardship, as well as to improve tenant rental payment discipline which was significantly affected by the lockdown in Estonia.
+Further COVID-19 impact on Estonian properties' results highly depends on the potential government's risk management measures concerning the second wave of the pandemic.
+Potential safety restrictions imposed by the government could have a direct impact on the Estonian portfolio's net rental income through lower amounts of tenant turnover rents.

-Estonian properties like-for-like rental income growth reached 8.5% which could be considered a positive result under the current market conditions.
-During Q2 2020, the average direct property yield decreased to 5.6% (Q1 2020: 6.5%), while the average net initial yield reached 5.5% (Q1 2020: 6.3%).
-The decrease in yields and net rental income during Q2 2020 is mainly related to an occupancy drop in Pirita SC and rent reliefs granted to tenants in the Postimaja and Coca Cola Plaza complex.
-The average occupancy level for Q2 2020 was down to 96.8% (Q1 2020:
+Estonian properties like-for-like rental income dipped by 3.3%.
+During Q3 2020, the average direct property yield decreased to 4.9% (Q2 2020: 5.6%), while the average net initial yield reached 5.0% (Q2 2020: 5.5%).
+The decrease in yields and net rental income during Q3 2020 is mainly related to an occupancy drop in Lincona, Pirita SC and rent reliefs granted to tenants in the Postimaja and Coca Cola Plaza complex due to the spring lockdown.
+The average occupancy level for Q3 2020 was down to 94.5% (Q2 2020: 96.8%).
+At the end of Q3 2020, 2 out of the 5 properties in Estonia were fully leased to local and international tenants.